Uniform Inference in High-Dimensional Threshold Regression Models

 (iv) $ E\left[X_i^{(j)} X_i^{(l)} \vert Q_i=\tau\right]$ and $E\left[X_i^{(j)} X_i^{(l)} U_i^{2} \vert Q_i=\tau\right]$ are continuous and bounded when $\tau$ is in a neighborhood of $\tau_0,$ for all $1\le j,l \le p$.

 \end{assm}

 This assumption is the time series analogue of Assumption \ref{as1}.
-We assume $\bm {W}_i$ to be NED; thus $\bm {W}_i$ can be approximated by a mixing process. \footnote{NED is a more general form of dependence; refer to \cite{ADAMEK20231114}.}
+NED is a general form of dependence, including examples such as mixing, martingale, and mixingale dependence.
+It can be approximated by a mixing process.

 We assume that $\alpha_0$ is weakly sparse, which is a more general condition than the exact sparsity assumption for cross-sectional data.
 Additionally, establishing oracle inequalities under this condition for independent data is not difficult. \begin{assm} For some $0\leq r<1$ and sparsity level $s_r$, define the $2p$-dimensional sparse compact parameter space